 To sign up for letter delivery services, please fill out our brief form, upload your letter, and we will provide a quote via email.
-Register for letter delivery and upload your letter now.
+Register for a family visit and letter delivery and upload your information now.

 WRITING A LETTER TO ETHIOPIAN FAMILY

-Tell the family about your child’s life.
+Tell the family about your/your child’s life.
 Keep your sentences simple and direct to avoid misunderstandings in translation.
-Include basic family information such as age, grade in school, hobbies, family members names and ages, a little information about where you live (is it mountainous or warm, for example).
+Include basic information such as age, grade in school, hobbies, family members names and ages, a little information about where you live (is it mountainous or warm, for example).

-Tell them about school – education is important to Ethiopians because many people there never make it to through school.
-Include photos of school work of the child at school.
+Tell them about school – education is important to Ethiopians because many people there never make it through school.
+Include photos of schoolwork and of you/the child at school if possible.

-Include photos of the child at difference ages, closeups and whole body so they can see that the child is healthy, and include photos of the entire family.
-Ethiopian families may want to understand how you live, so including a photo of the outside of the house could be nice, though it could be awkward if your house is enormous.
+Include photos of you/the child at different ages, closeups and whole body so they can see that you/the child are healthy, and include photos of the entire family.
+Ethiopian families may want to understand how you live, so including a photo of the outside of the house would be nice, though it could be awkward if your house is enormous.

-Include information about what kind of contact you would like to have with them in the future, especially if you don’t plan on having contact often.
+Include information about what kind of contact you would like to have with them in the future, especially if you do not plan on having contact often.
 The Ethiopian family will be excited and happy to receive your letter and it’s important that they have reasonable expectations about future communication.

-It’s best to avoid the topic of money in a letter.
+It is best to avoid the topic of money in a letter.
 The social report you receive will tell you how the family is doing socially, economically, and educationally.
-Absolutely do not promise to give or do things you aren’t sure you will follow through with.
+Absolutely do not promise to give or do things you are not sure you will follow through with.

 To help you determine what to ask, ask yourself: are you imagining a one-time event or is this the beginning of a long-term relationship?
-If you think of it in terms of a continuing relationship, each individual question isn’t such a big deal.
+If you think of it in terms of an ongoing relationship, each individual question is not such a big deal.

 Keep your questions simple and direct.
-Instead of “If you don’t mind, what can you tell us about the circumstances around little Johnny’s adoption?”
-Just say, “Tell the story of Johnny’s adoption.”
-Don’t ask a huge amount of questions in a first letter.
+Instead of “If you don’t mind, what can you tell us about the circumstances around little Johnny’s/my adoption?”
+Just say, “Tell the story of Johnny’s/my adoption.”
+Don’t ask a huge number of questions in a first letter.
 Assume you will not get all the information you want in one communication and remember that there is no hurry to get every detail right away.
-It’s common for family history to come out over long periods of time and multiple visits.
+It is common for family history to come out over long periods of time and multiple visits.